dennissergeev/2017_march_talk/slides.md

 </span>

 <aside class="notes">
+* In the final part of my talk I will focus on the role of surface conditions in polar low life cycle
 * When I looked at the clouds and convergence line in the lee of Svalbard, it seemed that the northerly flow was deflected by Svalbard
 * So I decided to change the orography mask in the model and see what happens
 * I started with lowering the Svalbard mountains by a certain factor